CDOT-CV/jpo-utils/README.md

   - `kafka_setup` - deploys a `kafka-setup` service that creates topics in the `kafka` service.
   - `kafka_schema_registry` - deploys a `kafka-schema-registry` service that can be used to manage schemas for kafka topics
   - `kafka_ui` - deploys a [web interface](https://github.com/kafbat/kafka-ui) to interact with the kafka cluster

+### Kafka Topic Log Retention and Rotation

+During operation, Kafka stores all the messages published to topics in files called logs.
+These logs are stored on the host system and can quickly become quite large for deployments with real CV volumes of data.
+A kafka log may be split across multiple files called segments.
+Each segment is limited in size based upon the KAFKA_LOG_SEGMENT_BYTES environment variable.
+The number of segments stored is variable but collectively, the total volume of all segments for 1 partition will not exceed the value specified in KAFKA_LOG_RETENTION_BYTES.
+When Kafka needs to delete data, either because the total KAFKA_LOG_RETENTION_BYTES is exceeded or because data in the oldest segment exceeds the KAFKA_LOG_RETENTION_HOURS an entire segment file will be deleted.
+Please note, Kafka will never delete the active log segment.
+So even if the data is far older than the value specified in KAFKA_LOG_RETENTION_HOURS the data may not be deleted if there is not enough data to fill up the segment and cause the creation of a new log segment.
+Additionally, please note that the values specified in KAFKA_LOG_RETENTION_BYTES and KAFKA_LOG_SEGMENT_BYTES are on a per topic per partition basis.
+So for a deployment with multiple partitions and topics, the total used storage will likely become quite large even for what may seem like small individual log and segment sizes.
+When configuring the KAFKA_LOG_SEGMENT_BYTES and KAFKA_LOG_RETENTION_BYTES variables.
+Make sure that the KAFKA_LOG_RETENTION_BYTES is larger than the KAFKA_LOG_SEGMENT_BYTES.
+If the value is not larger, Kafka will not be able to generate a new log segment before needing to rotate the logs which will lead to unpredictable behavior.

 ### Configure Topic Creation